-“I finished my meds today so I’m still going through the course of it, but I’ve had to have dressings on my back because it’s slightly contagious.
-I’ve been in insolation at the Village, a lot of pain killers, and that’s the first time I’ve had to juggle sickness while racing.”
+“I finished my meds today, so I’m still going through the course of it, but I’ve had to have dressings on my back because it’s slightly contagious.
+I’ve been in insolation at the [Athlete] Village, a lot of pain killers.
+That’s the first time I’ve had to juggle sickness while racing.”

-Scott, who won silver in the same event in Glasgow, said it wasn’t the time she was looking for but there were an inordinate amount of positives she could take from racing on the Gold Coast.
+Scott, who won silver in the same event at the 2014 Commonwealth Games, said it wasn’t the time she was looking for, but there were an inordinate number of positives she could take from racing on the Gold Coast.

 “I’ll take this back to training to see how I can improve, but I’ve never raced in front of a home crowd before and that’s something that I could never forget,” she said.

 “It’s the first time I’ve actually raced in front of my parents, and they were actually pretty close, I could hear them.

 “I wear earplugs, so when I race I can’t usually hear anything, and that’s the first time I’ve heard anything while I’ve been racing, so it must be very loud.”